Skip to main content Skip to site index menu

 Learn more:

-Global Security & Justice (B.A.)
+Global Security and Justice (B.A.)

 In the B.A. in Global Studies (Global Security and Justice), students will study security and conflict issues such as war, genocide, and terrorism, along with international law, migration, and human rights, preparing to address the complexities of global security and justice in the modern world.